Why most shoppers still choose brick-and-mortar stores over e-commerce

 Online shopping has never been easier.
 But the majority of American consumers want the tactile experiences offered by physical stores.

-Editor's Note: The following is the first installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
+Editor's note: The following is the first installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
+Check out all of our results on our landing page.

 Long live the brick-and-mortar store.